Common Questions

 You may be able to deduct an amount lower than $600.
 Consult your tax advisor if you have questions.

-The amount of interest paid on your student loan account is provided to you by the end of January each year.
-An IRS 1098-E, Student Loan Interest Statement may be mailed to you or the information may be available on your January billing statement or online, depending upon your loan program and the amount of interest paid.
-Your reported tax information can also be accessed through your online account.
+The amount of interest paid on your student loan account is provided to you by the end of January the following year.
+Depending upon your loan program and the amount of interest paid, an IRS 1098-E, or Student Loan Interest Statement, may be available through your online account, mailed to you, or the information may be available on your January billing statement.

-You can easily print a letter to show a landlord or mortgage company how much you owe on your student loans by logging into your online account, selecting “Tools & Requests” in the navigation, then selecting “Printable Account Information”.
+You can easily print a letter to show a landlord or mortgage company how much you owe on your student loans by logging into your online account, selecting “Common Forms” in the navigation, then selecting “Printable Account Letter”.

 Military Service Members